Michigan Learner’s Permit: A First-Time Teen Driver Guide

 - Segment 1 written test

-After completing Segment 1, you must wait up to three months before you can begin Segment 2.
+After completing Segment 1, you must wait up to three months before beginning Segment 2.
 Segment 2 will comprise of:

 - 6 hours of additional classroom instruction